Nature Deficit — Children Need Nature As Much As They Need Sleep and Nutrition

 Sometimes if it was pouring rain, we got to stay indoors, but otherwise, we were outside playing.
 We roamed, played in the woods, climbed trees, went swimming, built forts, bicycled or roller skated, made up games, caught tadpoles, got wet feet, played catch and road hockey (yup, in the road), and traipsed home when the streetlights came on.
 Remember that?

-We got fresh air and exercise every day, developed our imagination and our physical skills, learned how to cooperate in small groups, and fell into bed each night tired and able to sleep through the night.
+We got fresh air and exercise every day, developed our imaginations and our physical skills, learned how to cooperate in small groups, and fell into bed each night tired and able to sleep through the night.
 Remember that?

 Have you noticed that kids don't get much time in the out-of-doors anymore?
 Too many competing interests (mostly onscreen), too many organized sports and recreational activities, too many parental fears, too many toys and games, too much traffic, not enough at-home parents.